casper-network/docs/source/docs/casper/workflow/erc-20/approvals.md

 # Approvals

-### Transfer 10 tokens from an allowance of only 5
+### Transfer 10 Tokens from an Allowance of only 5

 ```
     casper-client put-deploy -n http://3.143.158.19:7777 \